There are so many types of over-the-counter (OTC) remedies to choose from, though -- and each one helps relieve pain in its own way.

 Risks: If you take a daily aspirin, wait at least 30 minutes before taking any other NSAIDs (such as ibuprofen), since they can make the aspirin less effective if taken together.
 If you take the different NSAID first, wait 8 hours before taking aspirin.

 Be careful with kids .
-If your child or teenager has the flu, chicken pox, or any other viral infection, do not give her aspirin.
+If your child or teenager has the flu, chicken pox, or any other viral infection, do not give them aspirin.
 Doing that is linked to Reye’s syndrome, a rare but serious childhood illness that can affect the brain and liver.